The Highest Paying Majors in 2026 (Real Salary Data)

 Pick a Specialization With Market Demand

-Negotiate (Yes, Even for Your First Job)
+Negotiate Your First Offer

 NACE data shows 53% of employers are willing to negotiate entry-level offers.
 The average gain? $5,000-$7,500.
-And most new grads don't even ask.
+Yet most new grads don't even ask.

 Your script can be this simple: "I'm excited about this role.
 Based on my research and the experience I'm bringing, is there flexibility in the compensation?"
 One sentence.
 Thousands of dollars.